Samsung HW-R550 Sound Bar Review

 Music definitely sounds amazing on this one too, with it being able to represent instruments and voices with an equal enthusiasm that you almost can’t help but want to dance along too; so definitely no worries there if that’s an area you were planning to use it with.

 The Bluetooth also worked fine, and my phone was able to pair with it relatively fast so no complaints there either.

 In fact, I really don’t have any major qualms with this one at all come to think of it.

-Aside from a few minor quibbles, It’s just a solid performer, with quality sound that’ll really offer another layer of enjoyment with your home entertainment.
+Aside from a few minor quibbles with ultra low frequencies, It’s just a solid performer — with quality sound that’ll really offer an entirely different layer of enjoyment with your home entertainment.

 Even the dedicated game mode worked surprisingly well, and really gave it a more impactful experience overall.
 From Minecraft, to Ori & the Will Of The Wisps (love that game) everything just sounded a lot more dynamic and alive.

-So again as a whole, the R550 not only performs admirably, but does so while looking good doing it.
-It’s no a doubt an awesome sound bar overall.
+Again as a whole, the R550 not only performs admirably, but does so while looking good doing it — and when compared with normal TV sound, it’s undoubtedly leagues ahead.
+So no two ways about it then, it’s an awesome sound bar overall.👍

 - Clear sound quality capable of getting loud